 - Stress associated with academic performance and career outlook is the leading reason teens contemplate suicide.

-While many people agree the US needs to reevaluate the current learning opportunities for students, the question remains: what are the best tactics for improving the education system in the US?
-Obviously going to extremes, as is evident in South Korea, is not the answer.
-But what is?
+Everyone wants to be among the world’s top nations in education, don’t they?
+And while some name reasons why the US education system is failing and agree the US needs to reevaluate the current learning opportunities for students, the question remains: What are the best tactics for improving our education system, taking into account the fact we don’t consider going to extremes, as is evident in South Korea?

-We posed the following question to several educators and education professionals: “If you could name three key ways on how to improve the education system in the US, what three ways/tips would you choose?”
+To find the answer, we went to several educators and education professionals with the only question: “If you could name three key ways on how to improve the US education system, what would they be?”

 ||Graduate TA Mathematician Programmer